 I have been twice to the national park of Malaysia, our jewel – the rainforest of Taman Negara.
 It was, in fact, the first destination I chose for my first solo trip when I first decided...

-Every now and again, I am asked by friends new and old for Perhentian Islands beach recommendations, based on my time there volunteering across 2015-2016.
-Aside from mentioning those resorts which have good sustainability habits...
+Every now and again, I am asked by friends for Perhentian Islands beach recommendations, based on my time volunteering there across 2015-2016.
+Aside from highlighting the resorts which have good sustainability habits (of course!), invariably I...